ash47/Frota/README.md

   - Players will spawn as pudge if this gamemode is selected
  - **Arena**
   - Added header file for it
+ - Random OMG
+  - Seems to work, you get a random hero, 3 skills and an ult

 ###How do I use this?###
  - Keep in mind it is still in development, and may be buggy